-Tonight via Linkedin I lucked into a TEDx that I'd never seen before and I feel compelled to share the message.
+Recently via Linkedin I lucked into a watching a brilliant TEDx Talk again, I feel compelled to share the message.
 Education is our silver bullet and we need to empower teachers to help students go to places they'd never thought possible.
-My thirty-year career as a special education teacher has given me the chance to work with the underdogs, many were struggling and reluctant learners, others just didn't fit into the box that we call the school, most of these students sincerely wanted to learn and just needed someone to believe in them.
+My thirty-year career as a special education teacher has given me the chance to work with the underdogs, many were struggling and reluctant learners, others just didn't fit into the box that we call school, most of these students sincerely wanted to learn and just needed someone to believe in them.
 Teaching is not a job for me, it is my passion.
-As is, building the comprehensive toolbox for the 21st century classroom to share with teachers everywhere is my goal.
+As is, building the comprehensive toolbox for the 21st century classroom to share with educators everywhere is my goal.

 What keeps resonating with me is the dire need to prepare all new teachers with a comprehensive toolbox for the classroom of the future.
 Join me on Ideapod to see - Building the comprehensive toolbox for the 21st century classroom.
 What can you contribute?
 What is your view in teaching in this new world of teaching every child according to their capabilities vs. the common core standards of one size fits all?